-The historiography of Genghis Khan in the West shows that he was viewed as an “excellent, noble king,” before the onset of the Age of Enlightenment (eighteenth century), when the Western historians started presenting him as a “brutal pagan.”
+Genghis Khan was viewed as an “excellent, noble king” before the onset of the Age of Enlightenment (eighteenth century), when the Western historians started presenting him as a “brutal pagan.”
+But the post-Enlightenment Western historians were wrong about Genghis Khans and his Mongols.
 The Mongols were not savages.
-They did not cause death and destruction purposelessly—they had a political plan to build a great empire.
-After the death of Genghis Khan, the Mongol Empire did become the largest contiguous empire in history.
-The Mongols usually killed the ruling classes in the places that they conquered in order to subdue the local population, but such a strategy was being used by all cultures in the Middle Ages.
+They did not cause death and destruction purposelessly.
+They had a plan to build a great empire, and they were successful.
+After the death of Genghis Khan, the Mongol Empire became the largest contiguous empire in history.
+The Mongols usually killed the ruling classes in the places that they conquered in order to subdue the local population—all empires of the Middle Ages (and even the modern age) can be accused of using such strategies.

 Here’s an excerpt from Weatherford’s book: “The Mongol army had accomplished in a mere two years what the European Crusaders from the West and the Seljuk Turks from the East had failed to do in two centuries of sustained effort.
 They had conquered the heart of the Arab world.
 No other non-Muslim troops would conquer Baghdad or Iraq again until the arrival of the American and British forces in 2003.”